 A company is considered to be “controlled” by a non-resident person where the non-resident person holds 25% or more of the issued share capital in the company.
 “Debt” is deemed to comprise all types of financial indebtedness while “equity” is deemed to comprise all classes of share capital (including redeemable preference shares).

 When a company is thinly capitalised:

 Kenya is in the process of reviewing its income tax regime through the Income Tax Bill, 2018 (ITB) with the aim of simplifying compliance and aligning it to international best practice within the Kenyan business context.
-The ITB is currently undergoing public participation, as part of the legislative process before the National Assembly, and it is expected to be enacted in the course of 2019.
+The ITB is currently undergoing the public participation as part of the legislative process and it is expected to be enacted in the course of 2021.

-The ITB proposes to reduce the thin capitalisation ratio to 2:1 and proposes to expand the definition of 'control' so that a person is said to be in control of a company when they hold more than 20% of the voting rights of the company, have power to appoint more than 50% of the board of directors/members of a company, indebtedness, intellectual property rights and influence on supply of goods, prices or markets.
+The ITB proposes to reduce the thin capitalisation ratio to 2:1.
 The reduction in the ratio will lead to a higher interest expense restriction and result in a higher taxable income for companies that exceed the debt-to-equity ratio.

 Transfer pricing rules and rules on deemed interest are applicable where a non-resident lender and the Kenyan entity are related parties.